joshburgess/redux-most/README.md

-Additionally, to better align with the `most` API, and because these fucntions take a known number of arguments, `select` & `selectAny` are curried, which allows them be used in either a fluent style or a more functional style supporting which enables the use of further currying, partial application, & functional composition.
+Additionally, to better align with the `most` API, and because these fucntions take a known number of arguments, `select` & `selectAny` are curried, which allows them be used in either a fluent style or a more functional style which enables the use of further currying, partial application, & functional composition.

 To use the fluent style, just use most's `thru` operator to pass the stream through to `select`/`selectAny` as the 2nd argument.